-The cloud and the perfectly scalable enterprise Bookmark has been added
+The cloud and the perfectly scalable enterprise has been saved

 The cloud and the perfectly scalable enterprise